Skip to main content

 Step 4: Manage access to different pages

-Once you've set up your forms and the user portal, it's time to manage the access levels for different pages in the app.
+Once you've set up your forms and the client portal, it's time to manage the access levels for different pages in the app.

 For example, for the My Ticket and Ticket Status pages, set the access level to Logged-In Users so that only users who have logged in can view their own ticket information.